 - Apply styling products to wet hair before drying.
 There are different ways to apply like scrunching it in, raking it in, smoothing it over, etc. Try different methods.

-- Use a cotton t-shirt, microfiber towel, or flour sack towel to plop dry your hair.
-See numbers 5 and 6 of my curly and wavy hair hacks post for more details on plopping.
+- Use a cotton t-shirt, hair towel, or flour sack towel to plop dry your hair.

 - If you need to dry faster, use a diffuser on low heat.
 I really like the Xtava Black Orchid diffuser.